rblx-local/localnet/README.md

 ### Other
 To run **RCCService**, do the following steps:
-1. Copy **content**, **PlatformContent** and **shaders** Folders from Trunk2016 To Trunk2016\RCCService
-   - This step will not be necessary when i figure out how to fix the contentfolder
-2. Go into Trunk2016\RCCSeevice and Open a Command Prompt
+1. Go into Trunk2016\RCCSeevice and Open a Command Prompt
-3. Type these in:
+2. Type these in:
 ```
 RCCService.exe -Content:../../../content -Console -verbose -placeid:1818 -port 64989
 ```